Persian Cat

 Eyes

-The eyes should be large, round, and full, with brilliant coloring.
-Persian cat eye color should complement coat color.
+The eyes are large, round, and full, with brilliant coloring.
+Persian cat eye color complements coat color.

 Legs & Paws

-The legs should be short and thick, with an appearance of strength.
-The paws should be round, with prominent tufts between the toes.
+The legs are short and thick, with an appearance of strength.
+The paws are round, with prominent tufts between the toes.

 Tail

-The tail should be short, yet well-proportioned, creating balance with the cat’s body.
-Hair should create a full, brush effect.
+The tail is short, yet well-proportioned, creating balance with the cat’s body.
+Hair creates a full, brush effect.

 Body

-The Persian should be well-rounded, yet well-balanced, with a cobby body type and good muscle tone.
+The Persian is well-rounded, yet well-balanced, with a cobby body type and good muscle tone.
 Most Persians are of medium to large size, with males typically weighing more than females.

 Head

-The head should be large and round, and should sit on a short neck.
-Viewed in profile, the Persian cat’s forehead, nose, and chin should appear to be vertically aligned, with the eyes taking on a prominent appearance.
+The head is large and round, and sits on a short neck.
+Viewed in profile, the Persian cat’s forehead, nose, and chin appear to be vertically aligned, with the eyes taking on a prominent appearance.

 Ears

-The ears should be small, with a slightly forward tilt.
-The tips should be round, and furnishings should be ample.
+The ears are small, with a slightly forward tilt.
+The tips are round, and furnishings are ample.

 Coat

-The coat should be long and thick, with a fine texture.
+The coat is long and thick, with a fine texture.
 A prominent ruff that extends to form a frill between the front legs is desirable.

 Color

 Persian cats may be of nearly any color or pattern imaginable.
-Some registries separate Himalayans / color point Persians from other colors and patterns.
-Nose leather and paw pad color should complement the coat color.
+Some registries separate Himalayans (colorpoint Persians) from other colors and patterns.
+Nose leather and paw pad color complement the coat color.

 Frequently Asked Questions